-The Veteran's service-connected disabilities, including total abdominal hysterectomy and bilateral oophorectomy, adjustment disorder, bowel incontinence, cervicitis, bladder incontinence, ovarian cyst rupture, and meralgia paresthetica of left thigh, have rendered her unable to secure or follow a substantially gainful occupation.
+The Veteran's service-connected disabilities, including total abdominal hysterectomy and bilateral oophorectomy, adjustment disorder, bowel incontinence, cervicitis, bladder incontinence, ovarian cyst rupture, and meralgia paresthetica of the left thigh, have rendered her unable to secure or follow a substantially gainful occupation.

 The deciding factor: The Veteran's service-connected disabilities preclude her from securing or following a substantially gainful occupation due to their combined effect on multiple body systems.